MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. Select your Microsoft Sentinel Workspace you created earlier.

+1. 1.
+In the Microsoft Sentinel left menus, scroll down to the *Content management* section and select **Content Hub**.

-1. From the Data Connectors Tab, search for the **Windows Security Events via AMA** connector and select it from the list.
+1. In the *Content hub*, search for the **Windows Security Events** solution and select it from the list.

+1. On the *Windows Security Events* solution page select **Install**.

+1. When the installation completes select **Manage**

+    >**Note:** The *Windows Security Events* solution installs the both the *Windows Security Events via AMA* and the *Security Events via Legacy Agent* Data connectors.
+Plus 2 Workbooks, 20 Analytic Rules, and 43 Hunting Queries.

-1. Select **Open connector page** on the connector information blade.
+1. Select the *Windows Security Events via AMA* Data connector, and select **Open connector page** on the connector information blade.

-1. In the *Configuration* section, select the **Create data collection rule**.
+1. In the *Configuration* section, under the *Instructions* tab, select the **Create data collection rule**.

 1. Enter **AZWINDCR** for Rule Name, then select **Next: Resources**.